edjose182/PyCourseMosh/modules-u8/notes.md

     pass
 ```

-And we want to relocate this classes in a file called sales.py
+And we want to relocate this functions in a file called sales.py

 ```python
 #File: sales.py